akmand/python_data_science_tutorials/README.md

 # Python Basics (PB) Tutorial Series

 Welcome to the Python Basics Tutorial Series!
-This repository contains a collection of Jupyter Notebooks designed to help you learn the fundamental concepts and libraries of Python programming.
+This repository contains a collection of Jupyter notebooks designed to help you learn the fundamental concepts and libraries of Python programming.
+These notebooks were written by yours truly, David Akman, and are my own work for the most part.

 Each notebook focuses on a specific topic and provides a hands-on approach to learning through code examples and exercises.

 ## Notebooks Overview